 Asymptomatic testing FAQs (for managers)

-Testing for people without symptoms (Asymptomatic Rapid Antigen Testing)
+Testing for people without symptoms (Asymptomatic Rapid Antigen Testing) through our community testing sites.

 Why are we offering this testing programme?